 Father’s Day provides a great way to celebrate both our heavenly and our earthly fathers.
-Try these crafty Bible activities to make this day memorable.
+Try this Father’s Day Tribute to make this day memorable.

 To make our Father’s Day bulletin board, my assistants and I cut out tool pictures from magazines, stapled them on a bulletin board, and wrote positive attributes by each tool.